socketio/socket.io-website/docs/client-api.md

 slug: /client-api/
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';
 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

 ## IO

-Exposed as the `io` namespace in the standalone build, or the result of calling `require("socket.io-client")`.
+The `io` method is bound to the global scope in the standalone build:

 ```html
 <script src="/socket.io/socket.io.js"></script>